Looking for a healthy, easy and filling dinner? This quick green pasta sauce is super versatile, hearty, and protein-packed.

 This recipe works well with any leftover cooked pasta!
 Just sautée your veggies and add the cold pasta towards the end to warm it up for 1-2 minutes.

-If you don’t have a blender, simply add the hummus and drained water to the pot with cooked pasta and veggies.
+If you don’t have a blender, simply add green hummus and drained water to the pot with cooked pasta and veggies.
 Season to your liking, give it a good stir and enjoy!

 Other veggies & spices